pkulchenko/ZeroBraneStudio/doc-configuration.md

 **Per-user** packages are stored in `HOME/.zbstudio/packages/` directory.

+On Windows, if `HOME` environment variable is not set, then the concatenation of `HOMEDRIVE` and `HOMEPATH` environment variables is used instead.

 ## Configuration via command line

 In addition to system-wide and per-user configurations, it is also possible to provide a set of parameters that will be in effect only for one session.